 How to get accurate quotes

 There’s a lot of confusion about the terminology used for pricing a job.
 An estimate is just that: an educated but quickly reckoned and non-binding guess of what a job might cost.
-A fixed-price quote, meanwhile, is an agreed price based on work shown on a drawing or specification (and the accompanying terms and conditions).
-So provided nothing changes, that’s the final sum you’ll pay – but any variations to the spec will attract an ‘extra over’ cost.
+A fixed-price quote, meanwhile, is an agreed price based on work shown on drawings and specifications.
+So provided nothing changes, that’s the final sum you’ll pay.

 Look for people who’ve built up a strong, positive reputation and, crucially, make sure they can prove it by asking for references and following them up.
 If they’ve done a good job for others, they can and will do the same for you.